-3) Sibling

-In order to meet the sibling criterion, your child's sibling must be attending Brentford School for Girls at the time of application and be expected to be still attending at the time of admission in September.
+3) Sibling (e.g. siblings, foster siblings and other children who live at the same address) In order to meet the sibling criterion, your child's sibling must be attending Brentford School for Girls at the time of application and be expected to be still attending at the time of admission in September.
 You must complete the sibling details in the appropriate section on the Common Application Form (CAF).